-Our schools should regard all information relating to individual Safeguarding/child protection issues as confidential, and should treat it accordingly.
-Information should be passed on to appropriate persons only at the discretion of the Principal/Head teacher/Designated Safeguarding Lead and this should always be based on the need to know.
+Our schools should regard all information relating to individual Safeguarding/child protection issues as confidential and should treat it accordingly.
+Information should be passed on to appropriate persons only at the discretion of the General Director or Designated Safeguarding Lead and this should always be based on the need to know.